FiveEYZ/RaidSummon/README.md

 ## How it works:
 You are in a RAID group
-Someone types 123 in /ra or /s or /y
+Someone types 123, sum or summon as the first letters in /ra or /s or /y
 Playername gets added to the small RaidSummon frame and is synced accros all RaidSummon users
 SHIFT + leftclick to move the frame
 If a player is on the list the frame is visible (type /rs to show/hide it manually)